The best Blu-ray players deliver an unbeatable movie-watching experience in either HD or 4K.

-Current gaming consoles like the Sony BDP-S3700.and the can play both Blu-rays and 4K Blu-rays, in addition to the .
-Plus, if you don't have a 4K TV and a library of only regular Blu-rays, you can save money by buying a 1080p-only player like the
+Current gaming consoles like the high-end PlayStation 5 and the Xbox Series X can play both types of Blu-ray in addition to the latest games.
+If you don't have a 4K TV and a library of only regular Blu-rays, you can save money by buying a 1080p-only player like the Sony BDP-S3700.

 The Sony UBP-X700 is at the cutting edge of 4K Blu-ray technology, thanks in part to its Dolby Vision compatibility.
-Throw in a bunch of streaming app services and the Sony Blu-ray player rewards you with a solid performance at a reasonable price.
+Throw in a bunch of streaming app services, and this Sony Blu-ray player rewards you with a solid performance at a reasonable price.

 If you want to spend the bare minimum on a Blu-ray player, then the Sony BDP-S3700 should be your choice.
 It offers a lot of features for little money, but as it's only 1080p you'll miss out on advanced features like 4K resolution picture quality and Dolby Vision.

-You'll have a hard time getting your hands on the Xbox Series X until later this year due to insatiable demand, but keep checking back on restock updates.
-This is the only current Xbox model that accepts optical discs.
+The Xbox Series X is the only current Xbox model that accepts optical discs.
 It can play DVDs, Blu-rays and 4K Blu-rays, in addition to Xbox game discs.
 It can also be used with standard IR remotes, unlike the PS5.
-(The cheaper Xbox Series S does not have a disc slot.)
+Note that the cheaper Xbox Series S does not have a disc slot.

-If you have DVDs from other regions -- e.g. if you live in the UK and have Japanese DVDs -- you will need to check with the manufacturer to make sure the player is compatible.
+If you have DVDs from other regions -- e.g., you live in the UK and have Japanese DVDs -- you will need to check with the manufacturer to make sure your player is compatible.

-Blu-ray will work on virtually any TV made since 2004 -- if it's a flatscreen, it's compatible.
-There are exceptions though -- rear projection, for example -- and so what you will need is an HD resolution (720/1080p) and an HDMI port.
+Blu-ray will work on virtually any TV made since 2004; and if it's a flatscreen, it's compatible.
+There are exceptions -- rear projection, for example -- and so what you will need is an HD resolution (720/1080p) and an HDMI port.
 Sadly, no current Blu-ray players under $1,500 support the analog connections (component and composite) that are used by older TVs.